 - Represents a non-IFRS measure.
-See "Cautionary Note Regarding Non-IFRS Measures". - Stock-based compensation represents expenditures recognized in connection with stock options issued to employees and directors and cash settled share appreciation rights issued to directors and other related costs. - Acquisition, restructuring, and other costs relates mainly to Chief Executive Officer ["CEO"] separation costs, professional fees, and integration costs incurred in connection with acquisition, divesture, listing and reorganization related expenses.
-Restructuring expenses mainly represent employee exit costs as a result of synergies created due to business combinations and organizational changes and are expected to be paid within the fiscal year. - Salaries synergies relates to the impact of the full period of cost synergies related to the actual or planned reduction of employees in relation to acquisitions.
+See "Cautionary Note Regarding Non-IFRS Measures".
+(1) - Stock-based compensation represents expenditures recognized in connection with stock options issued to employees and directors and cash settled share appreciation rights issued to directors and other related costs. - Acquisition, restructuring, and other costs relates mainly to separation costs for the former Chief Executive Officer ["CEO"], professional fees, and integration costs incurred in connection with acquisition, divesture, and listing, and reorganization related expenses.
+Restructuring expenses mainly represent employee exit costs as a result of synergies created due to business combinations and organizational changes and are expected to be paid within the fiscal year. - Salaries synergies relate to the impact of the full period of cost synergies related to the actual or planned reduction of employees in relation to acquisitions.